Playboy: 1960s–1990s

 The editorial board of Playboy in 1970.
 Back, left to right: Robie Macauley, Nat Lehrman, Richard M. Koff, Murray Fisher, Arthur Kretchmer; front: Sheldon Wax, Auguste Comte Spectorsky, Jack Kessie.

 In the 1960s, the magazine added "The Playboy Philosophy" column.
 Early topics included gay rights, women's rights, censorship, and the First Amendment.
 Playboy was an early proponent of cannabis reform and provided founding support to the National Organization for the Reform of Marijuana Laws in 1970.

 From 1966 to 1976, Robie Macauley was the fiction editor at Playboy.
 During this period the magazine published fiction by Saul Bellow, Seán Ó Faoláin, John Updike, James Dickey, John Cheever, Doris Lessing, Joyce Carol Oates, Vladimir Nabokov, Michael Crichton, John le Carré, Irwin Shaw, Jean Shepherd, Arthur Koestler, Isaac Bashevis Singer, Bernard Malamud, John Irving, Anne Sexton, Nadine Gordimer, Kurt Vonnegut and J. P. Donleavy, as well as poetry by Yevgeny Yevtushenko.

 In 1968, at the feminist Miss America protest, symbolically feminine products were thrown into a "Freedom Trash Can".
 These included copies of Playboy and Cosmopolitan magazines.
 One of the key pamphlets produced by the protesters was "No More Miss America!", by Robin Morgan, which listed ten characteristics of the Miss America pageant that the authors believed degraded women; it compared the pageant to Playboys centerfold as sisters under the skin, describing this as "The Unbeatable Madonna–Whore Combination".

-Macauley contributed all of the popular Ribald Classics series published between January 1978 and March 1984.